 Dominic Bucca’s art teacher mother married his music teacher stepfather twice, and the young boy wondered if the union might be twice as strong as a result.
-Instead, he quickly discovered that the marriage was twice as flawed.
+Instead, this faculty brat quickly discovered that the marriage was twice as flawed.
 When Dominic was nine years old, his stepfather began sexually abusing him in the faculty housing attached to the boys’ dorm his parents oversaw.
 Years later, he found escape by reaching out to his biological dad, and learned to split his life between two realities.

 For nearly twenty-five years, Bucca hid the secret of his stepfather’s abuse from his mother and sisters.
 When he decided to tell, hoping to prevent his stepfather from continuing to teach young boys, Bucca discovered the limits of both his family and the legal system.

 “A powerful, heartbreaking, and fearless essay on abuse, family, and the fragmentation of the self, Faculty Brat takes narrative prose to a new and necessary level.”—Susan Steinberg, judge, Iowa Prize for Literary Nonfiction, author, Machine